BEST PLACES TO PHOTOGRAPH THE GOLDEN GATE BRIDGE

 Marshall’s Beach – This beach is a bit tricky to get to!
 Roughly a 15 minute walk down and climbing through rocks as the beach is somewhat secluded.
 The views here are pretty spectacular due to the large rocks along the beach and the bridge.
 This beach ends at the bottom of Fort Point but there is no path that connects so you will need to turn around.

 Crissy Field – Crissy Field is huge!
 With a large field of grass make sure to have a picnic and enjoy the view!
 If you’re not interested in having a picnic then walk a few feet towards the water and there’s a white sandy beach!

 Fort Point – Interested in going under the bridge?
 This is where you can do it.
 From Crissy Field you can walk towards Fort Point and get up close and personal!
 I decided to not go that far but it was a great area for photos of the bridge!
 There’s a small path to the visitor viewing point as well and you get similar views from the top.

 Land’s End – Since moving to San Francisco I’m always looking for hikes in the area.
 Lands End is a trail that provides amazing vista points and is roughly an easy hike.
 I typically start at Sutro Baths and work my way into Lands End where you will find the labyrinth!
 After the hike go ahead and reward yourself at The Cliff House Restaurant!

 On the Golden Gate Bridge – Not necessarily south or north but it can be seen either side.
-Seeing the Golden Gate Bridge up close and driving through is one of the best ways to experience it.
+Seeing the Golden Gate Bridge up close by driving through or walking across the bridge is one of the best ways to experience it.